virtuozzo/cloudscripting-docs/docs/creating-templates/user-input-parameters.md

     > `vtypeText` is applied only in case the *vtype* value is set; otherwise, it is ignored.

 ## Target Nodes
 *Target Nodes* is an optional method that allows to define environments suitable for JPS installation.
-Herewith, this option is available only for *JpsType*: <b>*update*</b> action.
+Herewith, this option is available only for *type*: <b>*update*</b> action.

 Filtering for `targetNodes` can be performed by *nodeType*, *nodeGroup*, *dockerOs*, *dockerName* or *dockerTag*.
 ```
 {
-	"jpsType": "update",
+	"type": "update",
 		"name": "targetNodes",
 		"env": {},
 		"targetNodes": {